george-sagittarius/Sitecore-Search-JS-SDK-Starter-Kit/README.md

 #### Suggestion Blocks

-Suggestions blocks must have a field named `title_context_aware` (this needs to be configured for the `preview search widget`).
+Suggestions blocks must have a field named `default_context_aware_suggester` (this needs to be configured for the `preview search widget`).
 The following picture shows a sample configuration:

 ![Suggestion Blocks](https://developers.sitecorecloud.io/search-sdk/suggestion-blocks.png)

 #### Sorting options

-Sorting options must include `featured_desc` and `featured_asc` criteria pre-configured.
+Sorting options must include `best_match` and `best_match_ascending` criteria pre-configured.
 The picture shows how it should look on CEC:

 ![Sorting options](https://developers.sitecorecloud.io/search-sdk/sorting-options.png)